MarkMaaaaa/DOE-E_Sign/README.md

 There are some assumptions:
   1. The input is the result of yolo sign detection (ex. data/images/panel.jpg)
-  2. The top left bit is always on
+  2. It only detect single square
   3. The resolution is high enough
-  4. The image size is 640x320
+  4. All panels are the same size
   5. There is no rotation in image
   6. There is no prespective in image
-  7. All panels are the same size (64x32)

 Usage: